AnnikaV9/lowbar/README.md

 ## Contributing
 All contributions are welcome!

-If you wish to to report a bug or suggest a feature, open an [issue](https://github.com/AnnikaV9/lowbar/issues).
+If you wish to report a bug or suggest a feature, open an [issue](https://github.com/AnnikaV9/lowbar/issues).

 If you already have a fix for a bug, make a [pull request](https://github.com/AnnikaV9/lowbar/pulls) directly.